Last updated on October 31, 2023

 1. Download and install the NVIDIA GeForce NOW app on your Android device and then open it.

-2. You’ll be brought to the “Join” page – click “Join Today” to create an account.
+2. You’ll be brought to the Join Today to Play page.
+Click “Join Today” to create an account.

 3. You’ll be brought to NVIDIA’s GeForce NOW page.
 Click “Join Today” again.

-4. You’ll be brought to a membership selection page.
-Click the “Join” option from either the free membership or the paid (founder) membership.
+4. You’ll be brought to the Choose a Membership page.
+Click the “Join” option from whichever membership you'd prefer.

 5. Input your information and then click “Sign Up”.